adamsarek/btc-address-lookup/README.md

   - :hammer: Account *- administration not yet implemented*
   - :heavy_check_mark: Addresses (filterable by currency & data)
   - :x: Address - all information related to the searched address
-  - :x: Data - statistics, contain links to the Addresses page with filtered list of addresses
+  - :x: Data - all information related to the data sources
   - :x: API - listed API features, token generation
   - :x: FAQ - answered questions related to the website & thesis
   - :heavy_check_mark: Error - 404 Not Found